ARCHER2-HPC/archer2-docs/docs/data-tools/gitlab-ci.md

 ## Repository configuration

-Because some gitlab CI jobs will be run by slurm, additional parameters and variables are needed in your repository `.gitlab-ci.yml`.
+Because gitlab CI jobs will be run by slurm, additional parameters and variables are needed in your repository `.gitlab-ci.yml`.

 #### With slurm
-Here is an example configuration for running a job with slurm.
+Here is an example configuration for running a CI job with slurm.
 Make sure you adapt the `account` field with your project code:
 ```yaml
 test-slurm:
   variables: